-2.2.2 Each school must submit a final budget plan, approved by the full governing body, to the County Council by 1st May detailing its intentions for expenditure and income in the current financial year and the next two years (primary schools) or three years (secondary/special schools) together with the assumptions underpinning the budget plan (e.g staffing sheets & curriculum plans).
-The submitted budget plan will be adjusted by officers of the Authority to account for the actual outturn at year end for the previous financial year.
+2.2.2 Each school must submit a final budget plan, approved by the full governing body, to the County Council by 1st May detailing its intentions for expenditure and income in the current financial year and the next two years (primary schools) or three years (secondary/special schools) together with the assumptions underpinning the budget plan.
+The submitted budget plan will be adjusted by officers of the Authority to account for the variance between the estimated balanced at the end of the previous year and the actual balance at that year end.

-- 2.2.3 The budget submitted must not show a cumulative deficit balance in the current budget year or in either of the following two years: - where planned expenditure exceeds the available budget, including brought forward balances, the Authority will require the submission of a plan which meets the requirements of this Scheme; - any school with a planned cumulative surplus balance at the end of the financial year and, on current projections, is projecting a cumulative deficit at the end of the following financial year, is required to produce a recovery plan 4 terms prior to the beginning of the financial year in which they are projecting to go into deficit i.e. for 2020-21 the recovery plan should be in place by the end of December 2018.
+- 2.2.3 The budget submitted must not show a cumulative deficit balance in the current budget year or in either of the following two years: - where planned expenditure exceeds the available budget, including brought forward balances, the Authority will require the submission of a plan which meets the requirements of this Scheme.

+Any school with a planned cumulative surplus balance at the end of the financial year and, on current projections, is projecting a cumulative deficit at the end of the following financial year, is required to produce a recovery plan 4 terms prior to the beginning of the financial year in which they are projecting to go into deficit i.e. for 2018-19 the recovery plan should be in place by the end of December 2016.

-The use of three year (Primary) and four year (Secondary/Special) budget plans will enable governing bodies and the Authority to:
+The use of four year budget plans will enable governing bodies and the Authority to: